APPLICATIONS FOR EMPLOYMENT IN THE VICTORIAN GOVERNMENT IN THE 19TH CENTURY.

 As in my other web pages, I am happy to arrange photocopying of a file; details of how to do this are below.

 - Note the names, date and detail of the file, including the number of pages involved.

 - Work out the cost of photocopying, at 70c per page, (including GST) as charged by the Public Record Office.
 Add $AUS40 retrieval fee for each file.
 (No GST charged on retrieval fee.)

 - Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
 If you wish to send a cheque in a foreign currency please allow $Aust15 bank fee.
 New Zealand and English orders are advised to email me for alternate arrangements.
 Please include two International Reply Paid Coupons for return postage if outside Australia, (obtainable from any post office) otherwise a $1.20 Australian stamp if under 10 pages, or $2 for extra pages.

 - Remember to supply your own address, including if possible, an email address.

 - You will be emailed when your letter arrives and the photocopies are ordered, and again when your order has been posted to you.
-Please note that the PRO has advised that from 1 August 2011 there will be a 25 day delay between placement of orders and their availability.
+Please note that the PRO has advised that there could be a 25 day delay between placement of orders and their availability.
 One way to quicken up the process is to pay the next day fee of $7.50, but there is a limit of 20 copies only for this service.

 - My email address is hdh1[at]ozemail.com.au (you will need to remove the ‘at’ and replace with @).